 These six sack coats were made to serve as the uniform coats for the Theatre Institute at Sage Spring 2015 production of Spring Awakening.
 They are wool and semi-tailored as time allowed.
 The collar and lapels are pad-stitched.

 Guys and Dolls - Creede Repertory Theatre 2015 Season

-Various 1950s-style dresses and five or six male Missionary Band uniforms.
+Various 1950s dresses, chorus ensembles, and six male Missionary Band uniforms.

 All photos by John Gary Brown